Toward Multimodal Privacy in XR: Design and Evaluation of Composite Privatization Methods for Gaze and Body Tracking Data: Background

-\review{}{While there are legitimate uses for body telemetry recognition in XR—such as enabling seamless authentication or personalized interaction—it may also encode behavioral patterns that are difficult for users to consciously suppress.
-Similar to eye tracking data, which passively reflects unique behavioral traits, body movement patterns differ from traditional identifiers such as usernames in that they emerge naturally through interaction and are often produced without the user’s awareness.
-Since XR systems capture this telemetry continuously—tracking how individuals move their head and hands during everyday use—such data can become a consistent behavioral signal.
+\review{}{ Similar to eye tracking data, which passively reflects unique behavioral traits, body movement patterns differ from traditional identifiers such as usernames in that they emerge naturally through interaction and are often produced without the user’s awareness.
+Since XR systems capture this telemetry continuously, tracking how individuals move their head and hands during everyday use, such data can become a consistent behavioral signal.
 In contexts where telemetry is logged or shared across sessions or applications, there exists a potential for this signal to be linked back to the same individual over time. }{} \ethanwilsonroundone{This section as well.
 The header mentions risks from body movements, but the section only talks about identification performance.} \aibragimovroundone{done - let me know if this works}